 - Produce a stable humus material with less than 200 most probable number (MPN) per gram of fecal coliform

-There are also regulations about how to remove and dispose of composted waste, though this generally won’t prohibit you from composting “humanure” in a backyard compost heap.
+There are also regulations about removing and disposing of composted waste, though this generally won’t prohibit you from composting “humanure” in a backyard compost heap.
 Wastewater must be disposed of in a septic tank or absorption field.

 Outhouses Laws in Montana

 Outhouses (called pit privies) are legal in Montana.
-However, unlined pit privies are only legal for structures that have no running water or piped water supply.
-If your home does have running water, then you’ll need to use a lined pit privy (vault toilet) and have it pumped out as well as have septic for your home’s wastewater.
+However, unlined pit privies are only legal for structures with no running water or piped water supply.
+If your home does have running water, you’ll need to use a lined pit privy (vault toilet) and have it pumped out, as well as have septic for your home’s wastewater.

 There are some rules about how pit privies must be built, but they are generally very relaxed compared to other state laws.

 Graywater recycling is legal in Montana but usually requires a permit.
 The water must ultimately be disposed of by an approved sewage system (such as using graywater to flush a toilet).